dotnet/runtime/docs/design/features/byreflike-generics.md

 ## <a name="invalid_il_options"></a> Options for invalid IL

 There are two potential options below for how to address this issue.
+Based on communication with the Roslyn team, option (1) is the current plan of record for .NET 10.

 The first indented IL sequences below represents the `is-type` sequence.
 Combining the first with the second indented section represents the "type pattern matching" scenario in C#.
 The below sequence performs a type check and then, if successful, consumes the unboxed instance.